rapyd-cloud/rapydssl-addon/README.md

-# Let’s Encrypt Add-On for Automated SSL Certificates Configuration
+# Rapyd SSL Add-On for Automated SSL Certificates Configuration using Let’s Encrypt or ZeroSSL

 **[Let’s Encrypt](https://letsencrypt.org/)** is a free and open Certificate Authority, that simplifies and automates processes of browser-trusted SSL certificates issuing and appliance.
 Using this package you can automatically install Let’s Encrypt as an add-on to your environment.